 - Industry Partners.
 Each industry partnership focuses on a key vertical.
-We have formed global strategic alliances in the energy industry with France-based global energy leader ENGIE; in oil and gas with Baker Hughes, a global leader in oilfield services; in financial services with FIS, a leading technology provider to the global financial services industry; in the U.S. Federal and aerospace sectors with Raytheon, one of the world's largest aerospace and defense manufacturers; and in manufacturing with Infor, an ERP technology cloud leader. - Hyperscale Cloud and Infrastructure Partners.
-We have formed global strategic go-to-market alliances with hyperscale cloud providers including Amazon, Microsoft, and Google.
+We have formed global strategic alliances in the energy industry with France-based global energy leader ENGIE; in oil and gas with Baker Hughes, a global leader in oilfield services; in financial services with FIS, a leading technology provider to the global financial services industry; and in the U.S. Federal and aerospace sectors with Raytheon, one of the world's largest aerospace and defense manufacturers. - Hyperscale Cloud and Infrastructure Partners.
+We have formed global strategic go-to-market alliances with hyperscale cloud providers including AWS, Microsoft Azure, and Google Cloud.
 In addition, we have strategic alliances with leading hardware infrastructure providers to deliver our software optimized for their technology such as Hewlett Packard Enterprise and Intel. - Consulting and Services.
-We have established partnerships with select specialized systems integrators that provide application design and development, data engineering, data science, and systems integration services, including: Aubay, BGP, Grupo CMC, Data Reply, Infoedge Technology, Informatica El Corte Ingles, Intelia, Neal Analytics, Ortec, Pariveda, SCAP, and Synechron.
-These alliances are focused on helping organizations accelerate their Enterprise AI and digital transformation programs. - Independent Software Vendors.
-Our Independent Software Vendors, or ISV, partners develop, market, and sell application solutions that are natively built on or tightly integrated with the C3 AI Suite.
-The C3 AI Suite enables ISVs to deliver Enterprise AI capabilities to their installed user base that enhance or complement existing ISV application functionality.
-As of April 2021, ISV partners include ENGIE, FIS, Baker Hughes, Microsoft, Infor, and Ortec.
+We have established partnerships with select specialized systems integrators that provide application design and development, data engineering, data science, and systems integration services, including: Aubay, BGP, Grupo CMC, Data Reply, Infoedge Technology, Informatica El Corte Ingles, Intelia, Ortec, and Pariveda.
+These alliances are focused on helping organizations accelerate their Enterprise AI and digital transformation programs.

+Independent Software Vendors.
+Our Independent Software Vendors, or ISV, partners develop, market, and sell application solutions that are natively built on or tightly integrated with the C3 AI Application Platform.
+The C3 AI Application Platform enables ISVs to deliver Enterprise AI capabilities to their installed user base that enhance or complement existing ISV application functionality.
+As of April 2022, ISV partners include ENGIE, FIS, Baker Hughes, Microsoft, and Ortec.